devi-chandra/Ecosort-vision/README.md

 EcoSort Vision is an AI-assisted waste segregation web application that helps users identify waste as **Organic Waste** or **Recyclable Waste** using image upload or camera capture.

-The system is designed to support smarter waste management by combining image classification, waste level estimation, and harmful waste alerts in a clean and user-friendly interface.
+The system is designed to support smarter waste management by combining image classification, waste level estimation, and harmful waste alerts in a clean and user-friendly interface

+Developed during an industry-oriented internship focused on AI for sustainability solutions.

 ---